-In the case of Cloud Integrations in Infrastructure, this data latency is exacerbated by the polling frequency and the reliance we have on Cloudwatch to send us timely data: if we are only polling AWS every 5 minutes (for example), then setting up a NRQL Alert Condition on this data will result in the alerts evaluation system seeing a constant stream of
+In the case of Cloud Integrations in Infrastructure, this data latency is exacerbated by the polling frequency and the reliance we have on Cloudwatch to send us timely data: if we are only polling AWS every 5 minutes (for example), then using the default Evaluation offset will result in the alerts evaluation system seeing a constant stream of

 NULL values.
 The reason for this is because, when we poll a cloud service such as AWS, the service itself is still processing the data from right now, so we get data from X minutes ago.
-For example (using a 5-minute polling frequency), if we are sending a request to AWS for data at 10:00, we are actually getting data from 9:50-9:55, as that is the data that’s finished processing at 10:00.
+For example (using a 5-minute polling frequency), if we are sending a request to AWS for data at 10:00, we are actually getting data from 9:50-9:55 (or even earlier), as that is the data that’s finished processing at 10:00.
 That data then needs to go through the ingest pipeline into Insights (as I described above), so winds up falling completely outside of the Evaluation offset window.